-- 2. Install and tighten the bulb retainer.

-- 3. Push the electrical connector into the bulb plastic base until it snaps and stops.

-- 4. Connect the negative (-) battery cable.

-- 5. Close the hood.
+- 2. Install and tighten the bulb retaining ring. - 3.
+Push the electrical connector into the bulb plastic base until it snaps and stops. - 4.
+Connect the negative (-) battery cable. - Close the hood.

 Aiming is not necessary after replacing the bulb.
+When aiming adjustment is necessary, contact a NISSAN dealer.